shadow-light/sellingjesus.org/src/articles/kjv.md

 ## The Biblical Contradiction

 Although the KJV is in the public domain in most countries, this status arises not from any spirit of generosity or devotion to freely sharing the Word of God, but *in spite of* historical and ongoing attempts to control it.
 From its inception, the KJV has been tightly managed under the Crown's perpetual copyright in the United Kingdom.
-This system of monopolistic control, driven by the Crown’s desire to regulate who could print and profit from the Bible, stands in stark contrast to the spirit of the gospel and the very definition of what a Bible is—*God’s* Word, not man’s.
+This system of monopolistic control, driven by the Crown’s desire to regulate who could print and profit from the Bible, stands in stark contrast to the spirit of the gospel and the very definition of what a Bible is—*God’s* Word, not man’s.[^7]

 This fixation on control is not unique to the history of the KJV.
-Modern Christian publishing is fraught with efforts to profit from and restrict access to Scripture[^7], ignoring Jesus’ command in Matthew 10:8: “Freely you have received; freely give.”
+Modern Christian publishing is fraught with efforts to profit from and restrict access to Scripture,[^8] ignoring Jesus’ command in Matthew 10:8: “Freely you have received; freely give.”

 So please join us in confronting the Bible market, which treats God’s Word as a commodity to bind and monetize.
-For more on this topic, see [this article on the history of the KJV](https://kjbhistory.com/the-kjv-copyright-a-sordid-tale-of-intrigue-and-avarice/), check out [copy.church](https://copy.church/) and read *[The Dorean Principle](https://thedoreanprinciple.org/)*.

 <YouTube id='EpQRSI-rqjg'></YouTube>